Article

 Checksums are used in:

-How to Verify File Integrity Using a Hash Calculator
+How to Verify File Integrity Using an e-Dex (formerly Hash Calculator)

 Using a hash calculator is simple: